Managing Change to Achieve Improvement - a two day workshop facilitated by Brian Hinchco

 Our plan for the first year is to provide resources which will cater to the schema or urges of the students

-- utilise our beautiful school grounds to develop more outside play
+- increase the time allowed for Learning Through Play. - provide resources (inside and out) to enable LTP. - utilise our beautiful school grounds to develop more outside play

 areas